mmontone/mutils/README.md

 A collection of Common Lisp utilities provided as modules.

-The modules provided are small enough to fit in a single Common Lisp package and an ASDF system definition may not justified for them.
+The modules provided are small enough to fit in a single file and Common Lisp package, and an ASDF system definition may not be justified for them.

 ## Usage